 According to psychophysical data and sound-field analysis published in The Journal of the Acoustical Society of America, listening to "natural" sounds could enhance cognitive functioning, optimize your ability to concentrate, and increase your level of satisfaction.

-Think: Waves crashing, birds chirping, streams trickling, etc.
+Think: Waves crashing, birds chirping, streams trickling, and the like.

 4) Pump Up Songs

-After realizing that many athletes arrive at the stadium wearing headphones or listen to music in the locker room, Kellog School of Management professor Derek Rucker and three of his colleagues -- Loran Nordgren, Li Huang, and Adam Galinsky -- set out to answer the question: Does listening to the right kind of music make us feel more powerful or in control?
+After observing that many athletes arrive at the stadium wearing headphones, Kellogg School of Management professor Derek Rucker and three of his colleagues -- Loran Nordgren, Li Huang, and Adam Galinsky -- set out to answer the question: Does listening to the right kind of music make us feel more powerful or in control?

-By using a rating system to determine which "empowering" songs they'd used to conduct the experiment, the researchers deemed Queen’s “We Will Rock You,” 2 Unlimited’s “Get Ready for This,” and 50 Cent’s “In Da Club” as the winners.
-To gauge how the music would influence their behavior, they asked participants to listen to the music and then determine whether or not they'd like to go first or second in a debate.
+Then, to gauge how the music would influence their behavior, they asked participants to listen to the music and then determine whether or not they'd like to go first or second in a debate.
 As it turned out, those who listened to the high-power playlist volunteered to go first almost twice as often as those who listened to a less powerful playlist.

-"Just as professional athletes might put on empowering music before they take the field to get them in a powerful state of mind, you might try [this] in certain situations where you want to be empowered," explains Rucker.
+The lesson?
+“Just as professional athletes might put on empowering music before they take the field to get them in a powerful state of mind,” Rucker explained, “you might try [this] in certain situations where you want to be empowered.”

 5) Instrumental Songs

-This isn't to say that it's entirely impossible to cross things off your list while listening to songs with words (I actually prefer lyrical music), but if you're finding that the lyrics are becoming too distracting, you may want to experiment with some instrumental options.
+That isn't to say that it's entirely impossible to cross things off your list while listening to songs with words -- I actually prefer lyrical music, but my colleague, Amanda Zantal-Wiener, has joked about hip hop verses accidentally slipping into her first drafts when she listens to songs with words.
+If you're like she is and find that lyrics are too distracting, you may want to experiment with some instrumental options.

-For those times, check out these lyricless tunes (I swear they won't put you to sleep):
+For those times, check out these lyric-less tunes -- we promise they won't put you to sleep:

 6) "Feel Good" Songs

 What are your favorite songs for getting work done?
-Let us know in the comments section below.
+Let us know in the comments.